auwsmit/vim-active-numbers/README.md

     set number relativenumber

-Alternatively you can set globals to be more explicit:
+Alternatively you can set the globals to be more explicit:

     let g:active_number = 1
     let g:active_relativenumber = 1

-If you want to change how numbers are displayed while Vim is running, just change them as you would with `set` or `setlocal`.

 ### Functions

-ActiveNumbers comes with two functions for when you need more control.
+**1. Change the appearance of active line numbers**
+    :SetActiveNumbers {option(s)}

+Works just like normal :set, but also updates the plugin.
+Example: `:SetActiveNumbers nu! rnu!` to toggle current options.

-**1. Enable, Disable, or Toggle the plugin entirely:**
+**2. Enable, Disable, or Toggle the plugin entirely:**

     :ActiveNumbers on
     :ActiveNumbers off
-    :ActiveNumbers <no-arguments> = toggle
+    :ActiveNumbers {no-arguments} = toggle

-**2. Ignore the current window:**
+**3. Ignore the current window:**

     :ActiveNumbersIgnore  = window ignored by ActiveNumbers
     :ActiveNumbersIgnore! = window acknowledged by ActiveNumbers